tayruxin/tp/docs/DeveloperGuide.md

 #### Design Considerations
 **Aspect: How adding/editing of Remark is implemented**
 - **Alternative 1 (Current Choice):** Use two `COMMAND_WORD`
-    - Pros: More specific commands allow for better error handling i.e. empty remark can be considered invalid input, thus more defensive programming
+    - Pros: More specific commands allow for better error handling i.e empty remark can be considered invalid input, thus more defensive programming
     - Cons: More prone to bugs if error handling not implemented correctly.
 - **Alternative 2:** Use only one `COMMAND_WORD`
     - Pros: Easier to implement.